 Simply walk around and admire its architecture

-Flemish architecture is a photographer’s dream.
 The busy squares, cobblestoned streets, cosy cafes, and friendly locals are sure to make your trip to Belgium memorable.

 Mostly a car-free area, the highlight of the old town is the Gothic Saint Bavo Cathedral which contains the Ghent altarpiece.
-The Belfry, Gravensteen castle and the Graslei harbour are located nearby and have the best-preserved architecture in the area.
+The Belfry, Gravensteen Castle and the Graslei Harbour are located nearby and have the best-preserved architecture in the area.

 Discover your inner photographer